IntuitDeveloper/SampleApp-CRUD-.Net/README.md

 # SampleApp-CRUD-.Net
-CRUD sample for V3 .Net SDK
+CRUD sample for V3 .Net SDK (This sample app has NO UI.
+Please run it in debug mode after enabling logging on Test class to understand how the api calls are made.)

 <p>Welcome to the Intuit Developer's .Net Sample App for CRUD operations.</p>